Comprehensive Watershed Improvements in Laolao Bay, Saipan

 The Nature Conservancy

-Ocean and Coastal Management in the Northern Mariana Islands, NOAA
+Coral Reef Management in the Northern Mariana Islands

 Laolao Bay Road and Coastal Management Improvement Project Ecological and Water Quality Assessment (pdf)